SchokiCoder/book_modern_c/src/5_conditions.md

 "num" is set to zero, then with `!=` we check if "num" is **not** equal to one.
-Since zero and one are not equal, this will execute and "num" is now 1,
+Since zero and one are not equal, this will execute, and "num" is now 1,
 but we have a problem.
-With `num == 1` it is checked to be equal to 1 and as a result set back to 0.
+With `num == 1` it is checked to be equal to 1, and as a result set back to 0.

 "So how can we check these two cases without setting 'num' to 1 and back to 0?"